outcastby/ops/README.md

 - available_environments - available environments for deploy on this environment server
 - auto_build_branches - branches which create docker build automatically
 - do_access_token - token for digital ocean(if use do cluster)
-- slack_token - token for slack, if you want send notification of start and end deploy
+- slack[token] - token for slack, if you want send notification of start and end deploy
-- slack_channel - slack channel, where messages are sent
+- slack[channel] - slack channel, where messages are sent
+- check_restart_timeout - [OPTIONAL (default 30s)] timeout between get list containers(pods)

 #### Examples